karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 **Apeiron**

-The mage starts each game with an amount of apeiron equal to 5 + the mageís level.
+The mage starts each game with an amount of apeiron equal to 5 + the mage‚Äôs level.
 The mage can ascertain in a glance whether a specific dose of apeiron has been used or not.

 **Knowledge: Magic I**

 The mage chooses and learns 6 level 1 spells from the free spells list

-**Spellmaking (Ä)**
+**Spellmaking (‚Ç¨)**

 The mage can prepare spells written in the Mage Book.